Nar Han Sef - Elite NWO Martial Arts

 In Elite Education

-All elite boarding school students have to study Han Sef right from starting school.
+All elite boarding school students have to study Han Sef right from starting school, and probably practiced a children's version for years before being sent to boarding school.
 They have to take at least two or three years, depending on the school.
-After that, they can choose to cut it completely, although its drills still feature in daily fitness programs, they can continue to take it casually, or, if they are identified as having particular talent and aptitude, they may be trained as an elite athlete and go on to compete intermurally.
+After that, they can choose to cut it completely, although its drills still feature in daily fitness programs.
+They can continue to take it casually, or, if they are identified as having particular talent and aptitude, they may be trained as an elite athlete and go on to compete intermurally.
 Given the high cost and inconvenience of travel, it's telling that this is one sport that schools are willing to support travel for competition for.

-The reason why elite educators like Han Sef is the perception that it makes students safer and more likely to get out of a dangerous situation, but also how well it lends itself to the mythology they were building about the earned superiority of the Global elite.
+The reason why elite educators like Han Sef is not only the belief that it makes students safer and more likely to get out of a dangerous situation, but also how well it lends itself to buffing the mythology of the earned superiority of the Global elite.
 In turn, the global elites themselves fully buy in to their these narratives and perpetuate them, amongst themselves and to the wide public.